hkbertoson/astro-turnstile/.changeset/four-trains-argue.md

 "astro-turnstile": patch
 ---

+[Fix/Docs]:

-[Fix]: Update Type `AstroTurnstileOptions` to reflect the correct default values by switching from `z.infer` to a `typeof Schema._input` which properly shows the type as it would be used by the enduser
+- Update Type `AstroTurnstileOptions` to reflect the correct default values by switching from `z.infer` to a `typeof Schema._input` which properly shows the type as it would be used by the enduser

 ```ts
 // Previously